ONSdigital/dp/guides/GETTING_STARTED.md

 # Set up your mac for development work
 1. [Install applications](MAC_SETUP.md#install-applications)
 2. Set up your [git config](MAC_SETUP.md#git-account-and-configuration)
-3. Set up your [GPG keys](https://github.com/ONSdigital/dp-ci/blob/master/gpg-keys/developers/README.md) [see note below]
+3. Set up your [GPG keys](https://github.com/ONSdigital/dp-ci/blob/main/gpg-keys/developers/README.md) [see note below]
 4. Set up your [AWS credentials](AWS_CREDENTIALS.md)
 5. Install the [dp-cli](https://github.com/ONSdigital/dp-cli) tool
-6. Run `dp remote allow develop` to prove all your previous setup is correct.
-The output should include `[dp] allowing access to develop`.
+6. Run `dp remote allow sandbox` to prove all your previous setup is correct.
+The output should include `[dp] allowing access to sandbox`.
 Ask for help if you encounter errors or warnings.
-7. Add [environment keys](https://github.com/ONSdigital/dp-ci/tree/master/gpg-keys#adding-a-gpg-key-to-your-keyring) to keychain.
-First, you'll need to ask one of the *senior developers* for the `develop` passphrase or ask your *Tech Lead* for the `production` passphrase.
+7. Add [environment keys](https://github.com/ONSdigital/dp-operations/blob/main/guides/gpg.md#adding-a-gpg-key-to-your-keyring) to keychain.
+First, you'll need to ask one of the *senior developers* for the `sandbox` passphrase or ask your *Tech Lead* for the `prod` passphrase.

 Note: If you cannot access this link, something has gone wrong in the previous step.